What is Methane and What's Its Role in Climate Change? | LatestLY

 It's short-lived but its planet-heating effects are much stronger than CO2.
-Where does methane come from, and what can we do to stop it from getting into the atmosphere?What's colorless, odorless, is the main component of natural gas and traps massive amounts of heat in the atmosphere?
+But a new report says action on cutting methane is too slow.
+Where does it come from, and what can we do to stop it polluting the atmosphere?What's colorless, odorless, is the main component of natural gas and traps massive amounts of heat in the atmosphere?

 The answer is methane or CH4.